 Carlos A. Godoy

-Elder Godoy earned his bachelor’s degree in economics and political science from Pontifícia Universidade Católica de São Paulo and after he graduated, began working while serving as the bishop of his ward.
+Elder Godoy earned his bachelor’s degree in economics and political science from Pontifícia Universidade Católica de São Paulo.
+After he graduated, Elder Godoy began working while serving as the bishop of his ward.
 In his 2014 general conference address, “The Lord Has a Plan for Us!”
 Elder Godoy talks about how it was at this time in his life that a friend reminded him of the promises in his patriarchal blessing.
 Inspired, he applied to the BYU and packed up his young family.

-At BYU, he earned a degree in organizational behavior and began managing company and human resources until he started his own consulting firm, CHANGE Consult-Organizational Development, in 2004.
-His career was mirrored by his service in the Church is such callings as Young Men president, elders quorum president, missionary training center branch president, bishop, high councilor, regional welfare agent, president of the Brazil Belem Mission, and Area Seventy in the Brazil Area.
+At BYU, he earned a master’s degree in organizational behavior and began managing company and human resources until he started his own consulting firm, CHANGE Consult-Organizational Development, in 2004.
+His career was mirrored by his service in the Church.
+He served as young men president, elders quorum president, missionary training center branch president, bishop, high councilor, regional welfare agent, president of the Brazil Belem Mission, and Area Seventy in the Brazil Area.
 In 2008, Elder Godoy was called as a General Authority Seventy.

 In his BYU devotional “Enter to Learn; Go Forth to Fight!” he speaks of the many experiences that brought him to where he is and how BYU’s motto can inspire us to realize our life’s purpose.
 Elder Godoy says, “Before this life we were prepared for this time and we have a mission to fulfill,…It is with this big picture in mind that we should guide our decisions and plans, even our careers and temporal goals.”